Strain and external fields

 attributes.
 Hopping

-terms are represented with 3 attributes: hop_i
+terms are represented with 2 attributes: hop_ind

-for orbital indices, and hop_v
+for orbital indices, and hop_eng

 for hopping integrals.
 There is also an auxiliary attribute dr